Kong/kongponents/docs/components/textarea.md

 ### rows

-You can specify `rows` to adjust the vertical size of the textarea.
+You can specify `rows` to adjust the height of the textarea.

 <KTextArea :rows="12" placeholder="12 rows" />